-What is life insurance?
-Most people learn about life insurance from two places.
+Most people learn about life insurance from one of two places.
 The first is from a person selling life insurance.
-The second is from a murder mystery on TV.
-It seems like every TV writer has decided that life insurance must be the motive when a spouse is involved.
-Yikes.
+The second is from a whodunit where the motive ends up being a life insurance payout.
+Yikes!

 What is Life Insurance?

 Life insurance is a product offered by a company to guarantee financial compensation upon the death of an individual.
 If the insured person passes away within the legal terms of the contract, the beneficiary will receive a monetary payout specified in the contract.
 This life insurance payout is typically in a single lump-sum payment.